fastmachinelearning/models/keras-to-hls/README.md

 ### General limitations:

-- `keras.layers.Lambda` is currently not supported
+- `keras.layers.Lambda` is currently not supported.
-- Layer's operations on different axes are generally not supported (except for `Concatenate` layer)
+- Layer's operations on different axes are generally not supported (except for `Concatenate` layer).
+- Dilations are not supported for convolutional layers.

 ### Specific documentations of supported layers (including detailed limitations):